Post2Fix/TerminAWake/README.md

 ## Launching the app

-A shortcut was created where you chose to deploy the app.
+- A shortcut was created where you chose to deploy the app
+- Launch the script using ```sudo ./terminawake``` from its folder (or use the absolute path to teminawake.sh)

 ## Future goals
 - Issues